Analysis: Huge Brazil oil sale could undercut long-term bonanza

 What is on sale, though, is potentially huge.
 Libra holds 8 billion to 12 billion barrels of recoverable oil, according to both Brazil's oil regulator, the ANP, and Dallas-based, oil-reserve certification company Degolyer & MacNaughton (D&G).

 If the projection holds up, Libra could nearly double Brazil's oil reserves or have enough oil to supply the world's crude demand for as much as 19 weeks.
-At peak output, Libra may pump 2.5 million barrels per day, more than doubling Brazil's current output of about 2 million bpd and nearly as much as major exporters Mexico and Venezuela.
+At peak output, Libra may pump 2.5 million barrels per day, more than double Brazil's current output and nearly as much as major exporters Mexico and Venezuela.

 Libra, Brazil's largest-ever discovery, is the latest in a series of "subsalt" finds beginning in 2007 that struck oil southeast of Rio de Janeiro, trapped deep below the seabed by a layer of salt.